Diversity-aware clustering: Computational Complexity and Approximation Algorithms: Computational complexity

 \section{Computational complexity}

-In the next section, we discuss the computational complexity of diversity-aware clustering, particularly due to the intersecting facility groups.
-This comprehension is pivotal in appreciating the choice of algorithmic solutions proposed.
+In this section, we first explore the polynomial-time approximability of fair $k$-clustering, i.e., when the facility groups are disjoint, and then delve into the computational complexity of diversity-aware $k$-clustering, i.e., focusing on intersecting facility groups.
 Specifically, we establish the \np-hardness and \wone-hardness with respect to various parameters.
 Further, we show inapproximability to any multiplicative factor even when exponential time with respect to various parameters is allowed.
+Our computational-complexity results are crucial for appreciating the choice of the proposed algorithmic solutions.